 - Foot dragging against a sidewalk

 Ever noticed how it’s a lot easier to push something already moving than to push an object at rest?
 It isn’t just you.
 The first push is the hardest for everyone.
 The reason is static friction.
 This type exists between a surface and object at rest.
-Static friction causes these two surfaces to stick together slightly, making that first push a bugger.
+Static friction causes these two surfaces to stick together slightly, making that first push harder.

 Examples of static friction are aplenty.